-At the time of retirement from state service or at death, an eligible employee or the employee's estate will receive cash for their compensable sick leave balance on a one (1) hour for four (4) hours basis.
+At the time of retirement from state service or at death, an eligible employee or the employee's estate will receive a deposit into their VEBA account eash for their compensable sick leave balance on a one (1) hour for four (4) hours basis.
 For the purposes of this Section, retirement will not include "vested out of service" employees who leave funds on deposit with the retirement system.